-Grandparents can face a sudden shock to their systems when they first take on the responsibility of raising their grandchildren full time.
+Grandparents can easily become overwhelmed when they first take on the responsibility of raising their grandchildren full time.
 The situations can be emotional and stressful for everyone in the family.

 Legal and financial issues may increase that stress.
 Most grandparents are at a time of life when their own health is beginning to diminish.

 But there are resources, financial assistance and other help available that can ease the stress, shore up health care and ease the money crunch for grandparents raising their grandkids.

 The secret can be understanding your situation and knowing where to turn for help.

 If you suddenly find yourself raising your grandkids, you are not alone.

 There are 70 million grandparents living in the United States.
 More than 1 in 10 grandparents have a grandchild living with them, according to AARP’s 2018 Grandparents Today National Survey.